1. Does Baylor require an interview for admission?

 Baylor University does not require an interview for general admission.

-It is the responsibility of every applicant to ensure that his/her application file is completed by the deadline.
-Students may create an online goBAYLOR account and check their application status at any time by logging in to goBAYLOR.
+It is the responsibility of every applicant to ensure that his or her application file is completed by the deadline.
+Students first need to create an online goBAYLOR account.
+Then, they will be able to check their application status at any time by logging in to goBAYLOR.
 For additional status questions, contact your Admissions Counselor.

-As the longest continually-existing university in Texas, Baylor has many long-standing traditions.
+As the longest continually-operating university in Texas, Baylor has many long-standing traditions.
 During football season, freshmen have the opportunity to be a part of the Baylor Line.
-The Baylor Line wears jerseys with their graduation year on the back as well as a nickname, and then they run around the football field before every game, making a tunnel for the players to run through.
-The Baylor Line gets the best seats in the house - right behind the opposing team!
+Members of the Baylor Line wear jerseys with their graduation year on the back as well as a nickname.
+Before every home game, they run onto the football field and make a tunnel for the players to run through.
+The Baylor Line also gets the best seats in the house - right behind the opposing team!

 In the spring, we have Diadeloso, or Day of the Bear.
-This is a Thursday in April where classes are canceled, and students and faculty spend the day outside together.
-There is a picnic on the grounds, numerous tournaments going on throughout the day (the most popular being the tug-of-war competition), and entertainment by different student and outside groups.
+Once a year in April, classes are canceled, and students and faculty spend the day outside together.
+There is a picnic on the grounds, numerous tournaments throughout the day (the most popular being the tug-of-war competition), and entertainment by different student and outside groups.
 It is a great day to spend with your classmates and professors before the end of the school year!

 Read about all of our traditions.

-9. As an international student how can I find assistance to help with college expenses?
+11. As an international student, how can I find assistance to help with college expenses?

 Baylor offers limited financial assistance for first time international students.
 In addition, the following websites provide helpful information for international students seeking a higher education degree in the United States.